LowPolyDuck/mezo-trooper/README.md

 # Mezo Troopers Game

+## Project Description
 **Mezo Troopers** is a high-stakes, *Starship Troopers*-inspired Discord game designed for the Mezo ecosystem.
 In Mezo Trooper, players are guardians of a decentralized Bitcoin economy, battling against “The Fiat Bugs”—entities that embody threats like inflationary fiat money, centralized banking, and restrictive financial controls.
 These “bugs” are infestations trying to undermine Mezo’s Bitcoin-powered economic layer, attacking by attempting to inject fiat instability, centralization, and surveillance tactics into the system.

+This gamified experience on Discord challenges players to protect Bitcoin's decentralized values and gain points at the end of each 24 hour round.
+This game leverages simple commands, dynamic interactions, and a progression-based territory system that mirrors increasing layers of complexity in Mezo’s decentralized Bitcoin ecosystem.

 ---